VT-HPS/vt-hps.github.io/new_member_resources/new-member-onboarding.md

-# New Member Onboarding (WIP)
+# New Member Onboarding

 Welcome to the team!

-This page lists the next steps you need to complete to be able to fully participate on the team.
+There are some proceedural thinks you need to do to fully participate on team.
+We're collected them on this page for each reference!

 >**All New Team Members**
 >1.
 Join the team Slack (Invite link will be provided during onboarding meeting)